-The department's Restrictive practices procedure is written with consideration for the protection of everyone's human rights, health, safety and welfare.
+The department's Restrictive practices procedure (Department of Education Qld website) is written with consideration for the protection of everyone's human rights, health, safety and welfare.
 There are six fundamental principles:

-- 1. Regard to the human rights of those students - 2.
-Safeguards students, staff and others from harm - 3.
-Ensures transparency and accountability - 4.
-Places importance on communication and consultation with parents and carers - 5.
-Maximises the opportunity for positive outcomes, and - 6.
+- 1. Regard to the human rights of those students; - 2.
+Safeguards students, staff and others from harm; - 3.
+Ensures transparency and accountability; - 4.
+Places importance on communication and consultation with parents and carers; - 5.
+Maximises the opportunity for positive outcomes; and - 6.
 Aims to reduce or eliminate the use of restrictive practices.

-Very rarely restrictive practices will be planned and staff will employ, when necessary, prearranged strategies and methods (of physical restraint/ mechanical restraint/ clinical holding) which are based upon behaviour risk assessment or clinical health need and are recorded in advance.
+Very rarely restrictive practices will be planned and staff will employ, when necessary, pre-arranged strategies and methods (of physical restraint/ mechanical restraint/ clinical holding) which are based upon behaviour risk assessments or clinical health needs and are recorded in advance.
 The use of planned strategies will only be where there is foreseeable immediate risk consistent with the Restrictive practices procedure.